octohedron/suresta.github.io/content/_index.md

     id: features
     content:
       title: Features
-      text: Build your site with blocks
+      text: Choose among our wide range of services
       items:
-        - name: Optimized SEO
+        - name: Optimize Security
           icon: magnifying-glass
-          description: Automatic sitemaps, RSS feeds, and rich metadata take the pain out of SEO and syndication.
+          description: Add tracing, automated monitoring, and other features to mitigate risk, employ proactive measures, and manage your exposure
-        - name: Fast
+        - name: Resolve issues guided by specialists
           icon: bolt
-          description: Super fast page load with Tailwind CSS and super fast site building with Hugo.
+          description: Options for on-call support and personalized assistance, as well as alert systems and observability tools to resolve issues quickly and smoothly
-        - name: Easy
+        - name: Cloud
           icon: sparkles
-          description: One-click deployment to GitHub Pages.
-Have your new website live within 5 minutes!
+          description: Manage cloud capacity, cost management, and debugging with services like Azure, Google Cloud, AWS, and Kubernetes
-        - name: No-Code
+        - name: Coding Assistance
           icon: code-bracket
-          description: Edit and design your site just using rich text (Markdown) and configurable YAML parameters.
+          description: Confer with our experts in languages like Golang, Python, Typescript, to troubleshoot and refactor your code
         - name: Highly Rated
           icon: star
-          description: Rated 5-stars by the community.
+          description: World-class expertise, including projects with Goldman Sachs, The European Patent Office, and dozens of other industry leaders
-        - name: Swappable Blocks
+        - name: Personalize and Customize
           icon: rectangle-group
-          description: Build your pages with blocks - no coding required!
+          description: Our world-class customer service team will work with you to find a subscription package that works for you and your needs, no more no less
   - block: cta-image-paragraph
     id: solutions
     content: